 THE WAY WE WORK

-After working on many successful projects in different situations over time, we have found it best to define the specification of a website in considerable detail together with the basic requirements.
+After working on many successful projects in different situations over time, we have found it best to define the specification of a website in considerable detail.
 But one size does not fit all.
 Sometimes a more iterative, agile approach over time works well.
 Some clients like to build up their site in gentler, smaller steps, whereas others prefer to sanction a more impressive launch or revamp 'all in one go'.

-It all depends on the project aims, expectations, the budget and what is already available to be used in terms of design graphics resources and other data.
+It all depends on the project aims, expectations, budget and what may already be available to use in terms of design graphic resources and other data.

-For instance, delivering a website from scratch to a more open specification can often produce a better result than 'bolting' many elements onto a website that is already seriously deficient.
+For instance, delivering a website from scratch to a more open specification can often produce a better result than 'bolting' many elements on to an existing website that is already seriously deficient.

-We can only really ascertain what is most suitable after listening carefully to a customer and with discussion about the aims and requirements of the particular project.
-A template-type, 'one of a few sizes fits all' service where you pick from about three menu option panels vaguely as to what you will get, can never deliver a closely fitting solution to a client's needs.
-And such a service is rarely interested in developing their templates further as new, more-bespoke needs arise.
-We do not try to fit your site into any box, but tailor and fine tune a solution which is best for you.
+We can only really ascertain for any project what is most suitable after listening carefully to the customer about the aims and requirements.
+A template-type, 'one of a few sizes fits all' service where you pick from about three menu option panels vaguely as to what you will get, will seldom deliver a closely fitting solution to a client's needs.
+And such a service is rarely interested in developing their templates for that customer further as their new, more-bespoke needs arise.
+We do not try to fit your site into any box, but tailor and fine tune a solution which will best fit you.

 The main developer, Miles commonly works on bespoke projects himself after they have been specced out.
 Any project (or part of a project) which he does not directly work on, is closely authorised and overseen and all work is thoroughly checked and tested until everyone is happy.
-There is an emphasis on the use of object-orientated, reusable code where possible, if that is suitable.
-In 'Plain English', this means a more efficient, cost-effective and closely fitting solution for the customer, together with the use of programming code which has been tried and tested for a longer period of time. (i.e. reliable)
+There is an emphasis on the use of object-orientated, reusable code where possible, if that is appropriate.
+In 'Plain English', this means a more efficient, cost-effective and closely fitting solution for the customer by using programming code which has been tried and tested for a longer period of time. (i.e. is more reliable)

-All projects are different, but see below for our typical workflow.
+All projects are different, but see below for a typical workflow.

-Our attitude: Every client, Every project, Full personal attention Every time.
+Our attitude 'is just': Every client, Every project, Full personal attention, Every time.